89luca89/packer-terraform-kvm/README.md

 # Packer Terraform KVM Example

-This repo is an example of packer+terraform combo to create a centos8 VM from plain iso.
+This repo is an example of packer+terraform combo to create a VM from plain iso.

+Supported os for now are:

+- centos 8
+- opensuse leap 15.2

 This is based on Libvirt/KVM for virtualization, so it depends on the terraform provider for libvirt: